amitalas98/finalprojectAH4/#1-ProjectProposalElements.md

 4. We will give feedback and will address challenges in person by discussing in a group what is best for the team.

 ### 6.0 Questions for Teaching Team
+How heavy will the workload for each part of the assignment be each week?
+Will there be a clear way to divide up each part of an assignment?

 ### 7.0 References
 Hedegaard, Holly, et al. “Products - Data Briefs - Number 330 - September 2018.” *Centers for Disease Control and Prevention*, Centers for Disease Control and Prevention, 3 Oct.
 2018, www.cdc.gov/nchs/products/databriefs/db330.htm.